Hi, I'm Kelly.

 During these check-ins:

-- Ask for input on how your household manager feels about the role
+• Ask for input on how your house manager feels about the role

 The key is maintaining an open and honest dialogue to ensure long-term success.